-These are full-time permanent positions, for 35 hours per week, with a minimum of two evenings per week, providing services throughout York Region, North York and South Simcoe.
-Weekend work is also expected (i.e. some Saturdays).
-The hourly wage rate for this position is $32.47.
+The Addictions Counsellor 3 position is a full-time contract position to October 31, 2025, for 35 hours per week, with a minimum of two evenings per week, weekend work is also expected (i.e., some Saturdays).
+The hourly wage rate is $33.77.

 Why work at ASCO?

 - 3 weeks’ Vacation to start; 4 weeks after one year of continuous service